-4.20.2.3 Payment of Liquidated Damages
+5.20.2.3 Payment of Liquidated Damages

-- It is further agreed by TENNCARE and the CONTRACTOR that any 4.20.2.3.1 liquidated damages assessed by TENNCARE shall be due and payable to TENNCARE within thirty (30) calendar days after CONTRACTOR receipt of the notice of damages.
-If payment is not made by the due date, said liquidated damages may be withheld from future payments by TENNCARE without further notice, as provided in Section 3.14.5 of this Agreement.
+- 5.20.2.3.1 It is further agreed by TENNCARE and the CONTRACTOR that any liquidated damages assessed by TENNCARE shall be due and payable to TENNCARE within thirty (30) calendar days after CONTRACTOR receipt of the notice of damages.
+If payment is not made by the due date, said liquidated damages may be withheld from future administrative payments by TENNCARE without further notice.
 It is agreed by TENNCARE and the CONTRACTOR that the collection of liquidated damages by TENNCARE shall be made without regard to any appeal rights the CONTRACTOR may have pursuant to this Agreement; however, in the event an appeal by the CONTRACTOR results in a decision in favor of the CONTRACTOR, any such funds withheld by TENNCARE will be immediately returned to the CONTRACTOR.
 Any cure periods referenced in this Agreement shall not apply to the liquidated damages described in this Section.
 With respect to Level B and Level C program issues (failure to perform responsibilities or requirements), the due dates mentioned above may be delayed if the CONTRACTOR can show good cause as to why a delay should be granted.
-TENNCARE has sole discretion in determining whether good cause exists for delaying the due dates. - 4.20.2.3.2 Liquidated damages as described in Section 4.20.2 shall not be passed to a provider and/or subcontractor unless the damage was caused due to an action or inaction of the provider and/or subcontractor.
-Nothing described herein shall prohibit a provider and/or a subcontractor from seeking judgment before an appropriate court in situations where it is unclear that the provider and/or the subcontractor caused the damage by an action or inaction. - 4.20.2.3.3 All liquidated damages imposed pursuant to this Agreement, whether paid or due, shall be paid by the CONTRACTOR out of administrative costs and profits. - 4.20.2.4 Application of Liquidated Damages for CHOICES
+TENNCARE has sole discretion in determining whether good cause exists for delaying the due dates. - 5.20.2.3.2 Liquidated damages as described in Section 5.20.2 shall not be passed to a provider and/or subcontractor unless the damage was caused due to an action or inaction of the provider and/or subcontractor.
+Nothing described herein shall prohibit a provider and/or a subcontractor from seeking judgment before an appropriate court in situations where it is unclear that the provider and/or the subcontractor caused the damage by an action or inaction.

+5.20.2.3.3 All liquidated damages imposed pursuant to this Agreement, whether paid or due, shall be paid by the CONTRACTOR out of administrative and management costs and profits.

+5.20.2.4 Application of Liquidated Damages for CHOICES

-In applying liquidated damages related to care coordination timeframes (see A.15 and B.23), HCBS missed visits (see A.16), and the CHOICES Utilization Report (see B.9) TENNCARE may take into consideration whether, as determined by TENNCARE, the CONTRACTOR promptly remedied a deficiency and/or a deficiency was due to circumstances beyond the CONTRACTOR's control.
+- 5.20.2.4.1 Unless and until directed by TENNCARE to serve as a back-up health plan and/or enroll members in CHOICES Group 2 and/or 3, the liquidated damages in Section 5.20.2 specific to CHOICES Group 2 and/or 3, as determined by TENNCARE, will not apply.
+When directed by TENNCARE to serve as a back-up health plan and/or enroll members in CHOICES Group 2 and/or 3, all of the liquidated damages in Section 5.20.2 shall apply. - 5.20.2.4.2 In applying liquidated damages related to care coordination timeframes (see A.16 and B.25), HCBS missed visits (see A.17), and the CHOICES Utilization Report (see B.9) TENNCARE may take into consideration whether, as determined by TENNCARE, the CONTRACTOR promptly remedied a deficiency and/or a deficiency was due to circumstances beyond the CONTRACTOR's control.
 Such consideration shall be based on information provided by the CONTRACTOR in the applicable report (see Section 2.30) and/or additional information submitted by the CONTRACTOR as requested by TENNCARE.

-4.20.2.5 Waiver of Liquidated Damages
+5.20.2.5 Waiver of Liquidated Damages

-TENNCARE may waive the application of liquidated damages and/or withholds upon the CONTRACTOR if the CONTRACTOR is placed in rehabilitation or under administrative supervision if TENNCARE determines that such waiver is in the best interests of the TennCare program and its enrollees.
+TENNCARE may waive the application of liquidated damages upon the CONTRACTOR if the CONTRACTOR is placed in rehabilitation or under administrative supervision if TENNCARE determines that such waiver is in the best interests of the TennCare program and its enrollees.

-4.20.3 Claims Processing Failure
+5.20.3 Claims Processing Failure